Champii/go-dht/README.md

 ## Todo

-- Fix this `Unknown response` error with same ResponseTo in some cases
 - Announce store before actually send to avoid sending data a node can't store
 - Store on disk
 - Storage spread when high demand (with timeout decay with distance over best storage)